 Financial liabilities pertain to accounts payable and other liabilities (except tax-related payables).
-All interest-related charges are included as part of Interest and Financing Charges under Operating Costs and Expenses in the statement of income.
+All interest-related charges are included as part of Interest Expense under Operating Costs and Expenses in the statements of income.

 2.4 Other Income and Expense Recognition